The next time you need a hearty vegetarian meal, try one of these easy tofu recipes!

 This is another great recipe that calls for silken tofu.

-This time, you’ll use it to make yummy vegan ricotta with parsley, spinach, garlic powder, Italian seasoning, and salt.
+Only this time, you’ll use it to make yummy vegan ricotta with parsley, spinach, garlic powder, Italian seasoning, and salt.

 I like to add nutritional yeast too, but that’s my cheese addiction showing.
 Maybe add a little and give it a taste before you go overboard.